Partnership Ref.: |

 The women are at the other end of the spectrum.
 They are what the children will become without intervention.
 They are poor and desperate and have no hope without this programme.

-After a couple of years he wanted to do something about the issues with the young people back in his home town so he shifted back to his family home.
-His wife has stayed on in Rwanda as she is earning a good wage there as an expatriate teacher in an International School.
-Every couple of months he goes to Rwanda to be with the family.
-He still sells a few paintings online through American friends he met in Mozambique while at Iris.
+After a couple of years, he wanted to do something about the issues with the young people back in his home town so he shifted back to his family home.

 Robert is the main person.
-He has five teachers who volunteer at the school and a group of women who help him with the younger women and who are members of The African Powerhouse organisation.
+He has a group of women who help him with the younger women and who are members of The African Powerhouse organisation.

-The vision is to see the approximately 200 street children in Mochengo village get into school so they can become productive.
-Along with this it is to help as many other street people as possible to become self-sustaining so they do not have to resort to street life to survive.
+The vision is to see vulnerable men and women in the community empowered and become self-sustaining so particularly the women do not have to resort to street life to survive.
 Ultimately it is to see them become followers of Jesus and leaders in their homes and families.

 The strategy for the women is based around a football team.
 This gives the women a reason to get together regularly and practice and play.
-They also make soap and they have tree nurseries.
+They also make soap, and they have tree nurseries.
 They grow Moringa and Eucalyptus trees and then go around villages giving them away and teaching the women how to use the trees to provide income.
-Robert would like to get them making larger quantities of soap and then have access to loans so they can grow into self-reliance.
+Robert would like to get both the men and women making larger quantities of soap and then have access to loans so they can grow into self-reliance.

 One of the women breaks rocks to make a living, a whole wheelbarrow full of stones is sold for US$1.
 It is half a day's work to fill it up.